expothecary/geo_sql/README.md

 Features are organized into modules by their availability and topic.

-The v2 and v3 sets of standard SQL/MM functions for geospatial applications are found in the `GeoSQL.MM2` and `GeoSQL.MM3` modules.
+The v2 and v3 sets of standard SQL/MM functions for geospatial applications are found in the `GeoSQL.MM`module.
 Non-standardized but commonly implemented functions are found in the `GeoSQL.Common` namespace, while implementation-specific fuctions are found in namespaces indicating the target database (e.g. `GeoSQL.PostGIS`).

 Topological and 3D functions are found in `Topo` and `ThreeD` modules within this hierarchy, as they less-used and/or have very similar names to more commonly used